 U.S. - Mexico Border Health

-The BHC is comprised of the federal secretaries of health, the chief health officers of the ten border states, and prominent community health professionals from both nations.
-It has the unique opportunity to bring together the two countries and their border states to solve border health problems by providing necessary leadership to develop coordinated and bi-national actions that will improve the health of border residents and eliminate health disparities through an effort that focuses attention on regional health issues.
+The BHC is comprised of the two federal secretaries of health, who serve as co-Commissioners; the chief health officers of the ten U.S. and Mexican border states; and prominent community health professionals from both nations who are designated by their respective governments.
+The United States-México border region is defined as the area 100 km (62.2 miles) on either side of the international boundary.
+It includes four U.S. states (Arizona, California, New Mexico, and Texas) and six Mexican states (Baja California, Sonora, Chihuahua, Coahuila, Nuevo León, and Tamaulipas).
+The Commission has the unique opportunity to bring together the two countries and their border states to focus attention on shared regional health issues, and serve as a catalyst to help develop coordinated, bi-national partnerships and actions to eliminate health disparities and improve the health of border residents.
 The BHC works to promote sustainable partnerships, bringing together government and non-governmental organizations, academic institutions, and public and private stakeholders.

 Mission: To provide international leadership to optimize health and quality of life along the United States-Mexico border.

 - Institutionalize a domestic focus on border health.

 - Create an effective venue for binational discussion to address public health issues and challenges affecting U.S.-Mexico border populations.